kschatz/navier-stokes-3d-anchored-collar/README.md

 From there we obtain a fixed ratio contraction for the Caffarelli Kohn Nirenberg functional, a reverse Holder estimate in time for the dissipation, a Gehring upgrade for the velocity gradient, and the classical epsilon regularity conclusion.

 A Vitali covering propagates smoothness to every finite time slab yielding global smoothness on three dimensional Euclidean space for all positive times and uniqueness in the Leray Hopf class.

 ---

+## Repository contents

+- <a href="Schatz-Anchored-Collar-3D-Navier-Stokes-2025.pdf">
+  Schatz-Anchored-Collar-3D-Navier-Stokes-2025.pdf – compiled preprint</a>
+- `LICENSE.txt` – licensing terms for this repository (CC BY 4.0)
+- `README.md` – overview, abstract, and citation information

+---